NB: I am only able to work with UK based clients.

 Online counselling can help to shine the light, to help you find the direction, or the road you want to take next.........

-Online counselling means using technology and different platforms, to communicate at a distance.
+Online counselling means we are using technology and different platforms, to communicate 'at a distance'.

-Online counselling can be provided in 'real time', similar to a face to face appointment, using Webcam for example.
+Online counselling can be provided in 'real time', similar to a face to face appointment.
 It can also be carried out at different times to each other, when using email as the medium for the communication.

 Which medium we decide to use will depend on the issue you want to explore, the time you have, the resources you have in relation to technology and your preferred communication style.

-I will be offering the following online mediums for online clients:
+I offer the following online mediums for online clients:

 This can be useful, when you want to take your time composing your account of the problems or challenges you are facing.